 Accident At Work Compensation: The types of compensation you can claim for a workplace injury

-Accident at work compensation: find out the main different types of costs and expenses you can include in your workplace accident claim.
+Accident at work compensation claim: find out the main different types of costs and expenses you can include in your workplace accident compensation claim.

 What are you entitled to claim as part of your accident at work compensation?

-There are four main types of loss and expense that you are entitled to claim as part of your accident at work compensation claim.
+There are four main types of loss and expense that you may be entitled to claim as part of your accident at work compensation claim.
 These sums are all added together by your solicitor to give the overall compensation payout amount you can claim, which include:

 If your accident resulted in your being unable to work for a period of time: you are entitled to claim lost income as a net amount – income after tax and national insurance is deducted.